Prof Vlad Mykhnenko

 Teaching

-Since 2001-2002, Dr. Mykhnenko has taught and supervised over 2,500 undergraduate, graduate, and MBA students on 26 courses at various higher education institutions across the UK, Europe, and Asia, including the Universities of Birmingham, Cambridge, Glasgow, Nottingham, Oxford, and Taras Shevchenko Kyiv, Al-Farabi Kazakh National University, GEC Academy, Kyiv Mohyla Academy, Kyiv Mohyla Business School.
+Since 2001-2002, Prof. Mykhnenko has taught and supervised over 3,000 undergraduate, graduate, and MBA students on 26 courses at various higher education institutions across the UK, Europe, and Asia, including the Universities of Birmingham, Cambridge, Glasgow, Nottingham, Oxford, and Taras Shevchenko Kyiv, Al-Farabi Kazakh National University, The GEC Academy, Kyiv Mohyla Academy, and Kyiv Mohyla Business School.
 His commitment to research-led and research-orientated teaching was recognised in 2014, when Vlad achieved the status of Fellow of the Higher Education Academy, and in 2015, when he was awarded a Postgraduate Certificate in Academic Practice (Merit) by the University of Birmingham.
-The outcome of Vlad's award-winning 4-year pedagogical experimentation with technology-enhanced learning tools and techniques was consequently published as a peer-reviewed academic paper in the Journal of Geography in Higher Education (see here).
+The outcome of his award-winning 4-year pedagogical experimentation with technology-enhanced learning tools and techniques was consequently published as a peer-reviewed academic paper in the Journal of Geography in Higher Education (see here).

-At Oxford, Dr. Mykhnenko makes a full contribution to the Department’s flagship MSc in Sustainable Urban Development (MSUD) Course, regularly contributing to its teaching weeks (modules) and co-leading Teaching Weeks M1 Introducing Sustainable Urban Development, M4 Financing Sustainability, and M6 Urbanism, Community and City-Building.
-In addition, Vlad serves as a course admissions officer, a personal tutor to MSUD students, and regularly assesses their course assignments; since 2017, he has supervised 21 MSUD dissertation students.
+At Oxford, Prof. Mykhnenko makes a full contribution to the Department’s flagship MSc in Sustainable Urban Development (MSUD) Course, regularly contributing to its teaching weeks (modules), currently co-leading Teaching Weeks M1 Introducing Sustainable Urban Development and M4 Financing Sustainability.
+In addition, Vlad serves as a course admissions officer, a personal tutor to MSUD students, and regularly assesses their course assignments; since 2017, he has supervised 22 MSUD dissertation students.

 Graduate Research Supervision